Development

 ## manifest.toml

-The manifest file defines the Page's settings and references to local or external CSS and JS resources, that is, it outlines:
+The manifest file defines the Page settings and references to local or external CSS and JS resources.
+It includes:

 * Name of the page.